Looking to list your PhD opportunities? Log in here.

 Description

-Prospective students are welcome to contact any member of staff whose field of research interests them.
-Alternatively, Musicology and Ethnomusicology applicants may discuss their plans with the PhD Coordinator Roger Parker or the Ethnomusicology Coordinator Martin Stokes.
-Composers are encouraged in the first instance to contact Professor Silvina Milstein who coordinates the Composition programme.
+Prospective students are welcome to contact any academic member of staff whose field of research interests them.
+Alternatively, applicants may discuss their plans in the first instance with the Head of department Dr Katherine Schofield or the PhD programme lead Dr Flora Willson.

 Joint PhD Opportunities